famseamussorsomethin/ForeverQuestmetx/README.md

 # Installation

 - Download the release from [here](https://github.com/famseamussorsomethin/ForeverQuestmetx/releases/latest)
-- Load the `ForeverCosmetx.so` lib however you need (this does not contain auth!)
+- Load the `ForeverCosmetx.so` lib however you need (this does not contain auth and you may need to auth for this to work!)
 - Start Gorilla Tag if needed

 > This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
 Portions of the materials contained herein are property of Another Axiom LLC. © 2025 Another Axiom LLC.